 Q. Are funeral homes being targeted by the music licensing organizations for enforcement?

-Q. What is the price of NFDA's music license?
+Q. What is the price of the NFDA music license?

-A. Funeral homes that belong to any funeral service trade or professional organization such as NFDA, NFDMA, CANA, SIFH, OGR, or a state funeral directors association can purchase a blanket music license from NFDA for $235 for 2013.
+A. Funeral homes that belong to any funeral service trade or professional organization such as NFDA, NFDMA, SIFH, OGR, or a state funeral directors association can purchase a blanket music license from NFDA for $243 for 2016.
 The music license covers all songs in the ASCAP, BMI and SESAC libraries.
 This is the LOWEST price available to funeral homes.

 Q. Does the NFDA music license allow the funeral home to record popular songs on to DVDs and video tributes?